robolyst/osquant/content/papers/square-root-of-covariance-matrix/index.md

 ---
 title: "Square root of a portfolio covariance matrix"
 summary: "
-The square root of your portfolio's covariance matrix gives you a powerful way of understanding where your return variance is coming from.
-Here I show how to calculate the square root and and I created an interactive example to explore how it works.
+The square root of your portfolio's covariance matrix gives you a powerful way of understanding where your portfolio variance is coming from.
+Here I show how to calculate the square root and provide an interactive example to explore how it works.
 "
 type: paper
 katex: true # Enable mathematics on the page